MinimumLaw/ravion-uboot/doc/develop/bootstd.rst

 Based on what the bootdev or bootmeth responds with, `bootflow_check()` either returns a valid bootflow, or a partial one with an error.
 A partial bootflow is one that has some fields set up, but did not reach the `BOOTFLOWST_READY` state.
-As noted before, if the `BOOTFLOWF_ALL` iterator flag is set, then all bootflows are returned, even partial ones.
+As noted before, if the `BOOTFLOWIF_ALL` iterator flag is set, then all bootflows are returned, even partial ones.
 This can help with debugging.

 So at this point you can see that total control over whether a bootflow can